schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 :body

-SPiD can be used as a payent provider in two main ways:
+SPiD can be used as a payment provider in two main ways:

 ### SPiD as your product catalog